HugoMatilla/Effective-JAVA-Summary/README.md

 * Make all constructors private or package-private and add public static factories in place of the constructors.
 ([Item 15](#15-minimize-mutability))

-Consider use [Item 16](#16-favor-composition-over-inheritance) if what you want is to increase the functionality of your class instead of subclassing.
+Consider using [Item 16](#16-favor-composition-over-inheritance) if what you want is to increase the functionality of your class instead of subclassing.

 ## 18. Prefer interfaces to abstract classes
 Java permits only single Inheritance, this restriction on abstract classes severely contrains their use as type functions.